conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 On macOS, only LLVM's OpenMP implementation `llvm-openmp` is supported.
 This implementation is used even in Fortran code compiled using GNU's gfortran.

-On Windows, switching between different OpenMP implemnentations is not supported.
+On Windows, switching between different OpenMP implementations is not supported.
 Every package uses the implementation it was built against.

 On Linux, when packages are linked against GNU's `libgomp.so.1`, the OpenMP library at install time can be